Who can have a spousal IRA?

 "It means that once a contribution is made to that IRA, it belongs entirely to the person who owns it, and not the person who made the contribution," Hounsell points out.

-The prerequisites for having a spousal IRA are simple.
-One of the spouses has to work and make enough money to fund the spousal IRA.
+The working spouse must make enough money to fund the spousal IRA.
 If the mostly nonworking spouse has some but not much income, it can count toward the funding amount, too.
 The couple also must file a joint tax return.

 The annual funding limits are the same as they are for regular IRAs: $5,500 for those younger than age 50; $6,500 for those who are 50 or older.